nmstate/nmstate.github.io/features/gen_conf.md

 New feature in nmstate 1.0.2.

-When you have no access to the host network stack but would like nmstate to generate the network configuration files for you save it.
-You may use
+When you have no access to the host network stack, but would like nmstate to generate the network configuration files for you to save it, you may use:

 * Python API: `libnmstate.generate_configurations(desired_state)`
 * CLI: `nmstatectl gc <path_to_state_json_or_yaml_file>`

-This function will not access network stack, so user have to provide full network states and no merge action will be done against current network status.
-If any undefined interface mentioned as port of bond/bridge/team/vlan and etc, nmstate is assuming undefined interface is with type of `ethernet`.
+This function will not access the network stack, so the user has to provide full network states, and no merge action will be done against current network status.
+If any undefined interface is mentioned as port of bond/bridge/team/vlan/etc, nmstate assumes the undefined interface is of type `ethernet`.

-The output would like in the format like:
+The output should follow the format below:

 ```python
 {